Backtest

 • Block length sensitivity — every bootstrap result is reported at multiple block lengths; a finding that only works at one block length is flagged as non-robust.

 • Replications welcome — reviewers are invited to replicate the analysis against their own snapshot datasets.
-The methodology is open; calibration is not.

 Validation maturity